How to Calculate Your Coast FIRE Number

 Special Scenarios

-Calculating with Social Security
+Calculating with a Pension or Social Security

-Expenses $48K - SS $18K = $30K gap → Target = $750K (not $1.2M!)
+Expenses $48K - Pension $18K = $30K gap → Target = $750K (not $1.2M!)

 Calculate with Pension